iVantage/grunt-svn-tag/README.md

 #### projectRoot
 Type: `String`
-Default: ***inferred from `svn info` url***
+Default: ***inferred from `svn info` url && package.json***

-Used to determine the base project url where new tags should be created.
+Used to set the base project url where new tags should be created.
 Useful if you have multiple projects in a single svn repository.

 Tags will be copied into the `projectRoot + '/tags'` (remote) folder.

-By default is is assumed that you have a single project per repo and the `trunk`, `branches`, and `tags` folders for your project live at the top of this repo.
+Project roots are determined by checking the following in order:

+- The task options for a `'projectRoot'` property
+- Your `package.json` file for `repository.url` (if `respository.type` ===
+  'svn')
+- The url returned by `svn info`

 #### dryRun
 Type: `Boolean`